Yandex Cloud

 • shard_name: Shard name in a sharded cluster.

-• secondary_delay_secs: Host's lag behind the master.
+• secondary_delay_secs: Host's replication lag behind the master.

-• tags: Host labels.
+• tags: Host tags.

 grpcurl \